Samsung/auto_off_target/src/tests/README.md

         // A path to a file from which function names are read
         // Each line in the file is a --functions option value
+        // This path is relative to the test_config.json file
         // Overrides "functions" field
         "functions_file": "functions_file.dat"
     },

     // Files from this directory are copied to a temporary test directory
     // where tests are run
-    "data_dir": "tinycc",
+    // This path is relative to the test_config.json file "data_dir": "tinycc",

     // List of test cases